andyngh/noHiC/README.md

 *Structural correctness*

-The AQIs and QV showing the strutural completeness of CAMA-C-2 are as follows.
+The AQIs and QV showing the strutural correctness of CAMA-C-2 are as follows.

 ```
 # From CRAQ: